 - During orientation, you will spend a day at the sim center being trained in common bedside procedures and US.

-- In the spring of internship, you will participate in a standardized patient program designed to assess your communication skills and professionalism.
+- In the winter of internship, you will participate in a standardized patient program designed to assess your communication skills and professionalism.

 Patient Safety and Quality Curriculum